kamranahmedse/developer-roadmap/src/data/courses/sql-mastery/chapters/multi-table-queries/lessons/joins-in-queries.md

 | Dress 4    | Green      |
 | Dress 4    | Yellow     |

 That's all for this lesson.
 Make sure to practice the examples and try out different types of JOINs.
 Future lessons will cover more examples and use cases for JOINs.
-For now, let's move on to the next lesson about foreign keys.
+Let's move on to the next lesson where we will learn about self joins and their use cases.